arikscherm/Auto-Trip-Planner/README.md

-# heftyFish
+# auto-trip-planner

-heftyFish is an automated trip planner that is interfaced with iMessage.
+Auto Trip Planner is an automated trip planner that is interfaced with iMessage.